iExecBlockchainComputing/iexec-sdk/README.md

 - `hubAddress: Address` specify the address of iExec hub smart contract to use
 - `smsURL: URL` specify the Secret Management System to use
+- `resultProxyURL: URL` specify the result proxy to use for results remote storage
 - `isNative: Boolean` true when the RLC is the chain native token
 - `bridgeAddress: Address` specify the bridge smart contract on current chain to transfert RLC to a bridged chain
 - `bridgedNetworkConf: { rpcURL: URL, chainId: String, hubAddress: Address, bridgeAddress: Address }` specify how to connect to the bridged chain